rotationalio/rotational.io/content/en/blog/2023-03-28-mocking-the-universe.md

 Together these techniques have enabled us to more easily test our gRPC services, including those for [Ensign](https://ensign.rotational.dev/getting-started/), our managed eventing platform that takes a lot of the stress out of building microservices.
 If you're interested in reading more on how we use mocks, check out [this post next]( https://rotational.io/blog/fake-it-when-you-make-it/).

 Happy mocking!

+*Want early access to a platform and community for developers building event-driven apps?
+Check out our [free beta of Ensign](https://rotational.app/register/).*